cispa/CacheWarp/toy-examples/README.md

 ## PoCs

 Those PoCs use blind drops.
-While the first one can be run safely, the other two is likely to crash.
+While the first one can be run safely, the other two could lead to crash sometimes.

 ### 1. Drop generic writes